TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/newest%20Start%20System%20scematic.png)
 Figure 2.
 Wiring Diagram for Start Sensor

 The APDS-9960 is a digital RGB, ambient light, proximity, and gesture sensor that operates through I2C communication.

-VL (Optional Power): Pin 1 can be used to provide optional power to the IR LED used for proximity and gesture sensing.
-If the PS jumper is not connected, you can supply power to the IR LED through this pin.
-The voltage can range from 3.0V to 4.5V.

-GND (Ground): Pin 2 establishes the ground connection for the circuit, serving as a shared reference point for electrical signal.
+GND (Ground): Pin 6 establishes the ground connection for the circuit, serving as a shared reference point for electrical signal.

-VCC (Power Supply): Pin 3 is used to power the APDS-9960 sensor board.
+VCC (Power Supply): Pin 8 is used to power the APDS-9960 sensor board.
 It requires a voltage supply between 2.4V and 3.6V.

-SDA (Serial Data Address): Pin 4 is part of the I2C communication interface.
+SDA (Serial Data Address): Pin 1 is part of the I2C communication interface.
 It's used to transfer data to and from the sensor when connected to a microcontroller.
 It is typically connected to the SDA pin on your microcontroller or I2C bus.

-SCL (Serial Clock Line): Pin 5 is the clock line for I2C communication.
+SCL (Serial Clock Line): Pin 7 is the clock line for I2C communication.
 It provides the clock pulses necessary for synchronized data transfer.
 It's usually connected to the SCL pin on your microcontroller or I2C bus.

-INT (External Interrupt): Pin 6 serves as an external interrupt pin.
+INT (External Interrupt): Pin 2 serves as an external interrupt pin.
 It goes LOW during an interrupt event, which is often used to notify the microcontroller that a certain condition or gesture has been detected.

-To wire the APDS-9960 sensor to a microcontroller, you would typically connect the following pins: -Connect VL (Pin 1) to a power supply (optional, if the PS jumper is not connected).
+To wire the APDS-9960 sensor to a microcontroller, you would typically connect the following pins:

--Connect GND (Pin 2) to the ground (GND) of your microcontroller.
+-Connect GND (Pin 6) to the ground (GND) of your microcontroller.

--Connect VCC (Pin 3) to the power supply voltage within the specified range.
+-Connect VCC (Pin 8) to the power supply voltage within the specified range.

--Connect SDA (Pin 4) to the SDA pin on your microcontroller or I2C bus.
+-Connect SDA (Pin 1) to the I2C_data pin on your microcontroller or I2C bus.

--Connect SCL (Pin 5) to the SCL pin on your microcontroller or I2C bus.
+-Connect SCL (Pin 7) to the I2C_CLK pin on your microcontroller or I2C bus.

--Connect INT (Pin 6) to an available external interrupt pin on your microcontroller.
+-Connect INT (Pin 2) to an available external interrupt pin on your microcontroller.

 With this wiring setup and the appropriate code, you can use the APDS-9960 sensor to detect and process RGB colors, ambient light levels, proximity, and gestures, making it a versatile sensor for various applications like touchless interfaces and color detection.